Auto Fraud Lawyer California: How to Report Car Dealer Fraud and Get the Justice You Deserve

 What Is Car Dealer Fraud?

-Car dealer fraud happens when a dealership lies, hides important facts, or misrepresents a vehicle or deal to get you to buy.
+Car dealer fraud happens when car dealers use scams or deceptive tactics—such as lying, hiding important facts, or misrepresenting a vehicle or deal—to get you to buy.
 It’s not just unethical—it’s illegal.

 Examples include: